 \subsection{Flare detection and decomposition}

 Flares were identified using the \texttt{AltaiPony} package \citep{Ilin_2021_altaipony}, which applies the criteria outlined in Equation 3 of \cite{Chang_2015}.
-To be detected, a flare is required to: \begin{itemize} \item consists of positive deviations from the quiescent flux level, \item exceeds $N_1\sigma$ above the local scatter, \item exceed $(N_2\sigma + \text{photometric error})$ above the local scatter, \item and consists of at least $N_3$ consecutive points satisfying these conditions. \end{itemize} We adopted $N_1=3$ and $N_2=2$, in line with standard flare studies \citep{Davenport_2016, Ilin_2021}.
+To be detected, a flare must: \begin{itemize} \item consist of positive deviations from the quiescent flux level, \item exceed $N_1\sigma$ above the local scatter, \item exceed $(N_2\sigma + \text{photometric error})$ above the local scatter, \item and consists of at least $N_3$ consecutive points satisfying these conditions. \end{itemize} We adopted $N_1=3$ and $N_2=2$, in line with standard flare studies \citep{Davenport_2016, Ilin_2021}.
 For the minimum duration criterion, we set $N_3=3$ for TESS and $N_3=5$ for CHEOPS, following \cite{Bruno_2024} and \cite{Poyatos_2025}, to reduce the potential false positives of residual magnetic activity in the CHEOPS light curves.
-This corresponds to minimum detectable flare durations of 1 minute for TESS and 15 seconds for CHEOPS.
-For each detected flare, \texttt{AltaiPony} recovers key flare parameters, including the flare amplitude, duration, start and stop times, and the equivalent duration (ED).
+This corresponds to minimum detectable durations of 1 minute for TESS and 15 seconds for CHEOPS.
+For each detected flare, \texttt{AltaiPony} recovers key flare parameters, including the flare amplitude, duration, start and stop times, and the ED.
 The ED is defined as the time integral of the flare flux relative to the quiescent level and represents the duration over which the star would need to emit at its quiescent luminosity to radiate the same energy as the flare.

 The detected flares were then examined for potential substructure using an iterative flare decomposition routine.
-We iteratively fit between 1 and 5 flare components using the \texttt{Llamaradas Estelares} flare model \citep{Mendoza_2022} and employing the \texttt{scipy.differential\_evolution} optimiser to determine the best-fit parameters.
-The Akaike Information Criterion (AIC) \citep{Akaike_1974} was computed for each iteration, based on the residuals calculated over a window of 3 minutes before and 15 minutes after the flare for TESS, and 30 seconds before to 150 seconds after for CHEOPS.
-Therefore, only flares sufficiently isolated from the data gaps were retained.
+We iteratively fitted one to five flare components using the \texttt{Llamaradas Estelares} flare model \citep{Mendoza_2022} and employing the \texttt{scipy.differential\_evolution} optimiser to determine the best-fit parameters.
+The Akaike information criterion (AIC) \citep{Akaike_1974} was computed for each iteration, based on the residuals calculated over a window of 3 minutes before and 15 minutes after the flare for TESS, and 30 seconds before to 150 seconds after for CHEOPS.
+Therefore, only flares sufficiently isolated from data gaps were retained.
 Following \cite{Davenport_2014}, we adopted the final model as the iteration that provides at least a 10\% improvement in AIC relative to the previous one.